 To resolve this issue, use one of the following options:

-For only on-premise installations, change the value of group_concat_max_len at runtime by doing the following (val is an unsigned integer):
+For only self-managed installations, change the value of group_concat_max_len at runtime by doing the following (val is an unsigned integer):

 SET [GLOBAL | SESSION] group_concat_max_len = val;

-For both on-premise installations and cloud sites, modify the SQL for the view using a combination of CONCATand GROUP_CONCAT.
+For both self-managed installations and cloud sites, modify the SQL for the view using a combination of CONCATand GROUP_CONCAT.